liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-2-overview.md

 (AJAX) processing is generally modeled as partial page requests.
 The JSF lifecycle runs exactly the same processing the submitted data followed by rendering, however only the impacted portions of the view are processed/rendered.

 The bridge deals with portlet served resources in one of two ways.
-If the request is for a non-JSF resource, the bridge handles the request by acquiring a request dispatcher and forwarding the request to the named resource.
+If automatic resource dispatching is enabled and the request is for a non-JSF resource the bridge handles the request by acquiring a request dispatcher and forwarding the request to the named resource.
 If the request is for a JSF resource, the bridge runs the full JSF lifecycle ensuring that data is processed and the resource (markup) is rendered.

 ### <a name="2.6.3"></a>2.6.3 Public Render Parameters